 Who should enroll?

-This class is open to all 9th through 12th grade students.
-While a previous literature course is helpful, students without this have done well in this course.
+This class is open to 9th-12th grade students.
+While a previous literature course is helpful, students without one have done well in this course.

 - High speed, broadband Internet

 - Webcam, sound card, and microphone

 - Streaming video capabilities to watch recorded lectures